abbiedaniel/salesforce-maintenance/PD1-Notes.md

    	- No execution tracking and no jobId
     	- You cannot chain future methods and have one call another.
      	- Max invocations for 24 hrs: 250k
-     - Benefits: if you want to separate transactions in apex due to cpu usage or governor limits
+     - Benefits: if you want to separate transactions in apex due to CPU usage or governor limits

 - **Batch Apex Class**
   - Syntax